Tell us here.

 Once you have been hired, your supervisor will notify Student Employment.
-Student Employment will contact you via Lakeland email to set up an appointment to complete paperwork.
-You will need to bring along documentation to complete the Form I-9.
-The most common forms are:
+Student Employment will then contact you via your Lakeland email to setup an appointment to complete paperwork.
+You will need to bring the following documents to this appointment:

-Student Employment is located in the lower level of the William A. Krueger building in office LL14 and is open from 8 a.m. to 4:30 p.m.
-Monday through Friday.
+Students are not able to start working in their on-campus position until this paperwork has been completed.
+Student Employment is located in the lower level of the William A. Krueger building in office LL14 and is open from 8:00 AM to 4:30 PM Monday through Friday.

 Is there assistance provided if I want to work off-campus